{{org_field_logo}}

 This policy aligns with the following legal and regulatory requirements:

-- Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013 – Governing reporting of workplace injuries and health hazards.
+- Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013 – employer duties and reporting time limits.

 4. Definition of Reportable Incidents